 We have three groups for 14-18s.
 Each one works closely with our team of writers, developing and performing new plays at venues such as the Traverse Theatre and the Scottish Storytelling Centre.
-This group is currently working with writer Duncan Kidd, to create a site specific play, called Traffik, that will be performed at Out of the Blue in June 2017.
-As with the other 14-18s groups, the starting point for this production is The Journey.
+This group have recently worked with writer Duncan Kidd, to create a site specific play, called Traffik, that was performed at Out of the Blue in June 2017.

 |Venue:||Out of the Blue Drill Hall, 36 Dalmeny St, Edinburgh EH6 8RG|

 £97 (Aug-Dec) £97 (Jan-Mar) £97 (Apr-Jun) NB bursaries giving discounts and free places are available.